josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

 ### Task 2: Summarize delays by airport

 1. In the Azure portal (<https://portal.azure.com>), navigate to the blade for your Spark cluster.
-Do this by going to the resource group you created during the lab setup, using the Resource Group link in the left-hand menu.
+Do this by going to the resource group you created during the lab setup, using the Resource Group link in the menu.
 Once you select your resource group, you will see a list of the resources within that group, including your Spark cluster.
 Select your Spark cluster.

     ![In the Resource group list, the HDInsight cluster kylespark is selected.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image165.png "Resource group list")

-2. In the **Quick links** section, select **Cluster dashboard**.
+1. In the **Quick links** section, select **Cluster dashboard**

     ![Cluster dashboard is selected in the Quick links section.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image166.png "Quick links section")

-3. From the **Cluster dashboards** blade, select **Jupyter Notebook**.
+1. From the **Cluster dashboards** blade, select **Jupyter Notebook**

     ![Jupyter Notebook is selected on the Cluster dashboards blade.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image167.png "Cluster dashboards blade")